The Life of Robert Stroud, the “Birdman” of Alcatraz.Robert Stroud was a sociopath and murderer who killed without compunction.

 First in his cell, then in an adjoining cell, he was permitted to use.
 The “Birdman’s” aviary became one of the prison’s main attractions for visitors.

 Stroud also built a makeshift laboratory to develop homemade curatives for his birds suffering various ailments.
+He read every book in the prison library pertaining to birds, bird breeding, and bird ailments.

 He kept detailed records of his observations regarding behavior and illnesses that the books failed to cover.
 He also began a nationwide correspondence with other breeders and bird experts to expand his knowledge.